 Milan, our first stop was full of life and we stayed in the old city area in an Airbnb private room and our host cooked and arranged a dinner party with friends and neighbours…..true Italian hospitality.
 Wonderful experience!

 The experience has yet again made me realise what a young country Australia is.
 We are not shrouded in thousands of years worth of history but we do have the most amazing landscape, open spaces – endless beaches with sand that goes on forever.
 Hard to find in Europe.

-In hindsight I would have learnt more Italian, since English was not widely spoken.
+In hindsight, I would have learnt more Italian, since English was not widely spoken.
 If you are planning a trip, consider taking some Italian lessons or try learning from one of these books.

 I am sure the magic of Italy will call me back to its shores in years to come.